jamedeus/plant-tracker/README.md

 Before starting the container run `npm install` and `npm run watch` to build the frontend bundles.

 To use HTTPS you'll also need to create a `certs/` directory for the reverse proxy.
 Self-signed certs will not work, you'll need to generate a certificate authority, sign the certs with it, and then install the CA cert on your phone so that the SSL certs will be trusted.
-Set the `VIRTUAL_HOST` env var in `development-docker-compose.yaml` to the domain in your certs.
+Set the `BASE_URL` and `VIRTUAL_HOST` env vars in `development-docker-compose.yaml` to the domain in your certs.
 You'll also need a local DNS setup to point that domain to your dev server IP.

 Once that's done start the server with:
 ```
 docker compose --file development-docker-compose.yaml up
 ```

 The app can now be accessed at [`http://localhost:8456`](http://localhost:8456) or at your `VIRTUAL_HOST` if using SSL.
+- To access django admin add `/admin/`.
-To access django-silk (database query debugging) add `/silk/`.
-To access django admin add `/admin/`.
+- To access django-silk (database query debugging) add `/silk/`.
+- To switch from silk to django-debug-toolbar change the `DEBUG_TOOL` env var to `toolbar` and restart the container.

 For baremetal development setup instructions see [here](docs/development.md).